replikativ/datahike/doc/distributed.md

 server as described in the section at the end.
-Datahike then centralizes all write operations and state changes to the database on this single machine, while all read operations still can happen locally on as many machines as have access to the distributed konserve store (e.g. shared filesystem, JDBC, S3).
+Datahike then centralizes all write operations and state changes to the database on this single machine, while all read operations still can happen locally on as many machines as have access to the distributed konserve store (e.g. shared filesystem, JDBC, S3, etc.).
 The benefit of the single writer is that it provides strong linearization guarantees for transactions, i.e. strong consistency.
 This memory model is also supported by the CLI, babashka and libdatahike clients.